NeuralMMO/beta/rst/game_wiki.rst

 | **Non-resource**  | Grass, Harvested Tile       | Stone, Void |
 +-------------------+-----------------------------+-------------+

-*Resource* tiles may be harvested. *Passable* tiles are harvested by walking over them and *non-passable* tiles by walking next to them.
+*Resource* tiles may be harvested. *Passable* tiles are harvested by walking over them and *obstacle* tiles by walking next to them.
 The resource is then consumed from the tile.
 It will regenerate randomly over time on the same tile.
 The only exception is the Water tile, which provides unlimited resource.

 Visibility range is 7 tiles.